aperson/moderator-bot/README.md

 * Write script to make test submissions to the test subreddit.

-* New youtuber detection.
+* ~~New youtuber detection.~~

-* Support for filters that do not remove submssions.
+* ~~Support for filters that do not remove submssions.~~

-# Put filter actions in a list and process the list instead of going rhough Reddit.nuke()
+*  Put filter actions in a list and process the list instead of going through Reddit.nuke()

+* Extend server ad detection to imgur images/album titles/descriptions